Immigrant children describe hunger and cold in detention

 “They have spoken out loud and clear, and what they’ve said is they are experiencing enforced hunger, enforced dehydration, enforced sleeplessness,” said Peter Schey, an attorney for the children who has asked the court to appoint a special monitor to enforce the agreement.
 “They are terrorized, and I think it is time for the courts and the public to hear their voices.”

 The Department of Homeland Security, which oversees immigration and border enforcement, did not immediately comment.
-But in their own reports to the court last month, government monitors said that immigration authorities were complying with the conditions laid out in the settlement.
+But in their own reports to the court last month, government monitors said that immigration authorities were complying with the settlement agreement.

 In his report, Henry Moak Jr., juvenile coordinator for U.S. Customs and Border Protection, documented the air temperature as appropriate at a number of border facilities and said he drank the water himself from five-gallon containers at a processing center in McAllen.